What is the Tomodachi Program?

 Call the office at TIUA (373-3300) and we will be happy to answer any questions you may have.
-Every couple of months we plan to have some sort of activity for Tomodachi participants.
+A couple of times during the year, we plan to have some sort of group activity for Tomodachi participants.
 Call TIUA or watch our website, facebook page, or e-mails for the date, time and place of the meetings.

 What kind of American manners are uncomfortable for Japanese students?

 Some Japanese students think Americans talk too much and would like to have more silent time to figure out the situation before answering.
 Some students feel they must decline offers of food or beverage to be polite, but then hope the host offers again or just serves what has been offered.
 Some students have difficulty refusing an invitation and will say "yes" but not show up at the appointed time.
 These are generalizations and do not apply to all students all of the time.
 A key phrase in Japanese is, "It depends on the situation."